YottaDB/YDBDoc/AdminOpsGuide/tls.rst

 YottaDB ships with a reference implementation of the encryption plugin which uses OpenSSL to perform various operation for TLS replication and/or TLS-enabled sockets.

 OpenSSL options are controlled by a configuration file in libconfig format.
-This configuration file is pointed to by the gtmcrypt_config environment variable.
-The use of the gtmcrypt_config environment variable requires the libconfig library to be installed.
+This configuration file is pointed to by the ydb_crypt_config environment variable.
+The use of the ydb_crypt_config environment variable requires the libconfig library to be installed.

 A configuration file is divided into two sections: database encryption section and TLS section.
 The database encryption section contains a list of database files and their corresponding key files.
 You do not need a database encryption section if you are not using an encrypted database, or a TLS section if you are not using TLS for replication or sockets.
 The TLS section contains information needed for OpenSSL such as the location of root certification authority certificates and leaf-level certificates with their corresponding private keys.